EasyJet calls shareholder meeting under pressure from founder Stelios

-LONDON (Reuters) - Britain’s easyJet (EZJ.L) said it will hold a general meeting of investors on May 22 to consider resolutions put forward by its biggest shareholder and founder Stelios Haji-Ioannou, who opposes the airline’s strategy of buying more planes.
+LONDON, April 27 (Reuters) - Britain’s easyJet said it will hold a general meeting of investors on May 22 to consider resolutions put forward by its biggest shareholder and founder Stelios Haji-Ioannou, who opposes the airline’s strategy of buying more planes.

 Haji-Ioannou has called for shareholder votes on the removal of the low cost airline’s chief executive, chairman, chief financial officer and another director, in an escalation of his long-simmering row with management.